Eaziey/outbox-webhook-dispatcher/README.md

 ## Multi-Tenancy

 Tenant identity is caller-supplied via the `X-Tenant-Id` request header.
-All data — messages, subscriptions, deliveries, and attempts — is fully isolated per tenant.
+All data ( messages, subscriptions, deliveries, and attempts) is fully isolated per tenant.
 The background dispatcher processes deliveries across all tenants.
 Tenant registration and management is intentionally out of scope; this service trusts whatever tenant ID is passed in.

 ---

 ## Important Behaviour Notes

-- **Fan-out happens at enqueue time** — only subscriptions that are active when a message is enqueued will receive a delivery.
+- **Fan-out happens at enqueue time** - only subscriptions that are active when a message is enqueued will receive a delivery.
 Reactivating a subscription does not retroactively deliver previously enqueued messages.
-- **Soft deletes** — deleting a subscription sets `isActive = false`.
+- **Soft deletes** - deleting a subscription sets `isActive = false`.
 It is never physically removed from the database.
-- **Idempotency keys** — each message is automatically assigned a unique idempotency key which is forwarded to the receiver as the `Idempotency-Key` header.
+- **Idempotency keys** - each message is automatically assigned a unique idempotency key which is forwarded to the receiver as the `Idempotency-Key` header.
 This allows receivers to detect and deduplicate retried deliveries.
-- **Extra headers** — pass a valid JSON object as `extraHeadersJson` when enqueuing a message to forward custom headers with every webhook delivery for that message.
+- **Extra headers** - pass a valid JSON object as `extraHeadersJson` when enqueuing a message to forward custom headers with every webhook delivery for that message.
 Example: `"extraHeadersJson": "{\"X-Custom-Header\": \"value\"}"`.
-- **HTTPS only** — subscription endpoints must use HTTPS.
+- **HTTPS only** - subscription endpoints must use HTTPS.
 HTTP endpoints are rejected with a `400` validation error.
-- **Lease mechanism** — the dispatcher uses `NextAttemptUtc` as a lease timestamp to prevent double-delivery in concurrent environments.
+- **Lease mechanism** - the dispatcher uses `NextAttemptUtc` as a lease timestamp to prevent double-delivery in concurrent environments.
 If a delivery is not completed within `LeaseDurationSeconds`, it becomes eligible for retry.
-- **Secret rotation** — use `POST /api/subscriptions/{id}/rotate-secret` to generate a new signing secret.
+- **Secret rotation** - use `POST /api/subscriptions/{id}/rotate-secret` to generate a new signing secret.
 Update your receiver to use the new secret immediately after rotating.

 ---

-## Development — GitHub Codespaces
+## Development - GitHub Codespaces

 This repo includes a `.devcontainer` configuration.
 Opening it in GitHub Codespaces will automatically provision a .NET 8 environment with the EF Core CLI pre-installed.
 Then simply run:
 ```bash